Experience The Music Zoo from a Unique Panoramic View!

 Turn right from the balcony landing and you’ll be in our Taylor showroom.
 We have the only Taylor “Find Your Fit” showroom on the East Coast.
 This room allows you to find the body style that’s right for you, and also see and note the different tonewoods that Taylor uses on their guitars.
 Then, you can hear how it comes together in a Taylor guitar.
 Make yourself comfortable and discover the differences between Mahogany and Sapele, or a Grand Concert body versus a Grand Symphony body, and take the opportunity to play some fantastic six-string instruments.
 We have more Taylor guitars in stock than anyone this side of the Mississippi

-A right and then a quick left from the Taylor showroom will lead you to a small room filled with boutique amplifiers and some John Suhr guitars adorning the walls.
+A right and then a quick left from the Taylor showroom will lead you to a small room filled with boutique amplifiers, while a few EVH guitars and boutique models adorn the walls.
 You can actually take any guitar you want into this room, close the door, and be uninterrupted!

 The Music Zoo makes its home in Roslyn, NY, an historic village on the North Shore of Long Island.
 Visit us and enjoy guitar nirvana, then take a walk into nearby Roslyn village which is filled with historic structures built in the 17th, 18th, and 19th centuries.
 George Washington slept in an old house up the street from us, now a Zagat-rated restaurant called Hendrick’s Tavern.